jelmerdemaat/element-matches/README.md

+# `Element.matches`
-Super small `element.matches` fix for older browsers.
+Super small `Element.matches` fix for older browsers.
 The only thing this package does is add prefixes for:

 * old IE versions (9+)
 * IE mobile(10+)